freeradical13/freeradical13.github.io/index.md

 [![32-column periodic table](images/32-column_periodic_table-a.png)][periodic table image]

-The reason for describing elements in such a way is mostly to do with electron configurations and the chemical reactivity and bonding those configurations may cause.
+The main reason for describing elements in such a way has to do with [electron configuration][] patterns and the behavior patterns they may cause (described later).

+Rows are called periods and describe a new electron shell which accumulates on top of any previous periods' shells.
+This outermost shell is known as the [valence shell][] which generally contains the [valence electrons][] that may be reactive (ionized elements complicate this picture since they contain one less electron and effectively drop down a shell - for example, the Lithium cation - but the table is a conceptual starting point from neutral atoms).

+Columns are called groups and generally group by the number of valence electrons, and thus generally group by similar behavior.

 Each electron shell in an atom has a maximum number of electrons (<code>2×Shell_Number<sup>2</sup></code>) before the next shell starts.
 Each shell has a distinct [energy level][] and is broken down into subshells which have a maximum number of electrons before the next subshell starts.
 Each subshell is broken down into orbitals of [up to 2 electrons][orbitalmax2e] each.
-[Electron configurations][] are represented by the accumulation of subshells up to the total number of electrons, with each subshell described by the shell number, followed by the subshell name, followed by the number of electrons in that subshell in a superscript.
+Electron configurations are represented by the accumulation of subshells up to the total number of electrons, with each subshell described by the shell number, followed by the subshell name, followed by the number of electrons in that subshell in a superscript.
 The subshell names are:

 * s: For groups 1 and 2 (or group 18 for Helium) only, at most 2 electrons.
-* p: Starting at period 2, for groups 13-18, at most 6 electrons.
+* p: Starting at period 2, for groups 13-18 only, at most 6 electrons.
-* d: Starting at period 4, for groups 3-12, at most 10 electrons.
+* d: Starting at period 4, for groups 3-12 only, at most 10 electrons.
-* f: Starting at period 6, in between groups 3 and 4, at most 14 electrons.
+* f: Starting at period 6, in between groups 3 and 4 only, at most 14 electrons.
 * [...]

 Examples of electron configurations for the first 11 neutral elements: